quantum9Innovation/axiom/content/posts/pythagorean.en.md

 {{< lead >}}
 How to find, generate, and visualize every single Pythagorean triple
 {{< /lead >}}

+Pythagorean triples are sets of three integers which satisfy a very specific relationship—two of those integers form the base of a right triangle, with the third being the hypotenuse.
+There are many common ones, like $ (3, 4, 5) $, or $ (5, 12, 13) $, but as the numbers grow, finding these triples becomes a difficult task.
+Is it possible to procedurally generate these triples?
+To answer this question, we begin by examining what makes the relationship between integers in a Pythagorean triple unique.

 ## Fermat's Last Theorem